 For MDiv students who are also candidates for Social Work degrees in the programs with Columbia University or Hunter College Silberman School of Social Work, the concentration requirement is satisfied by Social Work courses at this other institution.
 Field education requirements are met with the Social Work institution.
-RS 331-Integrative Seminar is required to be taken at Union.
+RS 331-Integrative Seminar is required to be taken at Union offered in either the third- or fourth-year of the program.